Skip to content

 Compute

-The CPU nodes will have two 192-core AMD Turin 9965 CPUs each, amounting to 186 624 CPU cores altogether.
+The CPU nodes have two 192-core AMD Turin 9965 CPUs each, amounting to 186 624 CPU cores altogether.
 The CPUs are based on the AMD Zen 5 architecture, which supports the AVX-512 vector instruction set.
-414 of the CPU nodes will have 768 GiB of memory, while the remaining 72 nodes will have an extended memory of 1 536 GiB each.
+414 of the CPU nodes have 768 GiB of memory, while the remaining 72 nodes have an extended memory of 1 536 GiB each.

 Nodes